Guide: Bitmasking

 it with an existing string, it will "mask" / erase the values where there were zeroes in your constructed string.

-Taking advantage of the rules from the table above, we can create a number that only erases the bits we want to change!
+We create a bitmask that selectively erases only the bits we want to change!
 If a bit in our bitmask is set to 1, it will leave that bit alone.
-If our bitmask has a 0, though, it will erase the bit when we AND our bitmask with the memory address.
+If our bitmask has a 0, though, it will erase the bit when we AND our bitmask with the value.

 101111001110101110100010101010111 & 111111111111111111111111111111000 = 101111001110101110100010101010000 OR 101 = 101111001110101110100010101010101.